Dhruv-Raichand/devlink-backend/homework.md

 - Set the expiry of JWT token And cookies to 7 days
 - Create userSchema method to getJWT()
 - Create userSchema method to comparePasswords(passwordInputByUser)

+- Explore tinder APIs
+- Create a list of all API you can think of Dinder
+- Group multiple routes under respective  routes
+- Create authRoute, profileRouter, requesstRouter
+- Import these routers in app.js